VladarSkopin/Memory-Keeper/README.md

-!!!The app is currently under development!!!
+[The app is currently under development]